vitest-dev/vitest/docs/guide/coverage.md

 Please refer to the type definition for more details.

-## Changing the default coverage folder location
+## Changing the default c8 coverage folder location

-When running a coverage report, a temp folder is created in the root directory.
+When running a coverage report with c8, a temp folder is created in the root directory.
 If you want to move it to another location, use the `test.coverage.reportsDirectory` property in the `vite.config.js` file.

 ```js
 import { defineConfig } from 'vite'